COMP2160-Game-Development/Prac-04/README.md

 }
 ```

 Is it working?
 If not, is there anything you have forgotten to do?
 Look back at the lecture and last week's practical and check everything that is necessary for trigger colliders to work has been implemented.
-Call your tutor over if you need some help.
+Call your demonstrator over if you need some help.
 Once your tower is functional, create a prefab for it.
 Place a few around your scene.

 ### Checkpoint!
 Save, commit and push your work now.

-## Step 3 – Create a Tower spawner
+## Step 4 – Create a Tower spawner (20 min)
 We want to be able to spawn towers wherever the player left-clicks the mouse.
 There's a few things we need to do to get this working.

 ### Add the tower spawner to the ERD